Vauxhall and Camberwell Green: Constituency Profile

-At 10% of the population, Vauxhall and Camberwell Green has the joint third-highest proportion of LGBTQ+ residents in the United Kingdom.

 The constituency encompasses a diverse mix of urban neighbourhoods, including Vauxhall, Kennington, Stockwell and Camberwell Green.
 It is among the most ethnically diverse areas in the country and has a relatively young population, with over 39% of residents aged between 20 and 39.
 A high proportion of one-person households reflects the area’s large number of young professionals.

 Several higher education institutions have campuses and student accommodation within the constituency, including London South Bank University, King’s College London and University College London, contributing to a significant student population.

 The area is home to a number of notable London landmarks and cultural venues, such as the Oval Cricket Ground, Royal Vauxhall Tavern, Southbank Centre, London Eye, St Thomas Hospital and Vauxhall Pleasure Gardens.

 Politically, the constituency falls within the Labour-controlled Lambeth and Southwark local authorities.
 Of the 30 councillors representing wards within the constituency, 29 are members of the Labour Party and one represents the Liberal Democrats.